StephenHwang/poetry_mamba/README.md

 # Poetry + Mamba
-Exploration of using Poetry and Mamba for Python package and environment management.
+Exploration of Poetry and Mamba for Python package and environment management.

 ## Usage
 Example case of a basic Python environment with Snakemake.

 ### Setup
-Ensure `environment.yml` file with desired `conda` packages is in the directory.
+Ensure your `environment.yml` file is in the directory.

-May skip creating the temp environment to generate the initial `environment.yml`, `conda-linux-64.lock`, `pyproject.toml`, and  `poetry.lock` files if `conda-lock`, `mamba`, and `poetry` are already installed.
+Create a temp environment to generate the initial environment and lock files files if `conda-lock`, `mamba`, and `poetry` are not installed.
+Skip creating the temp environment if the required dependencies are already installed.

     # Create a temporary environment to create required starting files
     conda create --yes -p /tmp/tmp_env -c conda-forge mamba conda-lock poetry='1.*'